An Introduction to Probabilistic Programming: Compilation to a Graphical Model

 \subsubsection{Definition of a Graphical Model}

-We define a graphical model $G$ as a tuple $(V, A, \m{P}, \m{Y})$ containing (i) a set of vertices $V$ that represent random variables; (ii) a set of arcs $A \subseteq V \times V$ (i.e. directed edges) that represent conditional dependencies between random variables; (iii) a map $\m{P}$ from vertices to deterministic expressions that specify the probability density or mass function for each random variable; (iv) a partial map $\m{Y}$ that for each observed random variable contains a pair $(E, \Phi)$ consisting of a deterministic expression $E$ for the observed value, and a predicate expression $\Phi$ that evaluates to \ang{true} when this observation is on the control flow path.
+We define a graphical model $G$ as a tuple $(V, A, \m{P}, \m{Y})$ containing (i) a set of vertices $V$ that represent random variables; (ii) a set of arcs $A \subseteq V \times V$ (i.e. directed edges) that represent conditional dependencies between random variables; (iii) a map $\m{P}$ from vertices to deterministic expressions that specify a probability density or mass function for each random variable; (iv) a partial map $\m{Y}$ that for each observed random variable contains a deterministic expression $E$ for the observed value.

 Before presenting a set of translation rules that can be used to compile any FOPPL program to a graphical model, we will illustrate the intended translation using a simple example: \begin{foppl}[mathescape,caption={A simple example FOPPL program.},label={pr:opm}] (let [z (sample (bernoulli 0.5)) mu (if (= z 0) -1.0 1.0) d (normal mu 1.0) y 0.5] (observe d y) z) \end{foppl}